-Scanning Transmission Electron Microscopy: Advanced Characterization Methods for Materials Science Applications The information comprised in this book is focused on discussing the latest approaches in the recording of high fidelity quantitative annular dark field (ADF) data.
-It showcases the application of machine learning in electron microscopy and the latest advancements in image processing and data interpretation for materials notoriously difficult to analyze using (S)TEM.
-It also highlights strategies to record and interpret large electron diffraction data sets for the analysis of nanostructures.
+Scanning Transmission Electron Microscopy is focused on discussing the latest approaches in the recording of high-fidelity quantitative annular dark-field (ADF) data.
+It showcases the application of machine learning in electron microscopy and the latest advancements in image processing and data interpretation for materials notoriously difficult to analyze using scanning transmission electron microscopy (STEM).
+It also highlights strategies to record and interpret large electron diffraction datasets for the analysis of nanostructures.

 Table of Contents

 Chapter 1 Practical Aspects of Quantitative and High-Fidelity

 Electron Microscopy to Material Science: Methods to Predict